virgosep18/Face-Landmark-Annotation-Tool/README.md

 ## To DO
-1. modify tool to add 35 points ladnamrks
+1. modify tool to add 35 points ladnamrks  - Done to annotate 27 keypoints

-2. modify it to annotate multiple faces in same image
+2. modify it to annotate multiple faces in same image - Done